Bit-Part-Young/MMMS-MSE-SJTU/docs/hands-on/md-handson-notes.md

 ![image.png](https://cdn.jsdelivr.net/gh/Bit-Part-Young/BTY-imgs/images/202311212217136.png)

-One can also **analyze the variation of volume as a function of temperature during the heating/cooling cycle to estimate the melting temperature.** **The 1st order phase transformation should be observed from the curves.**
+- One can also **analyze the variation of volume as a function of temperature during the heating/cooling cycle to estimate the melting temperature.** **The 1st order phase transformation should be observed from the curves.**

 !!! danger ""

-    Note: Ovito can be used to visualize the atomic configuration as in `dump.lammpstrj`.
+    Note: OVITO can be used to visualize the atomic configuration as in `dump.lammpstrj`.
 For instruction to use ovito with Siyuan, please refer to [OVITO - 上海交大超算平台用户手册 Documentation](https://docs.hpc.sjtu.edu.cn/app/engineeringscience/ovito.html).